When Did Mexico Win Its Independence From Spain

 The initial spark of rebellion was struck on September 16, 1810, in the town of Dolores, Guanajuato.
 Miguel Hidalgo y Costilla, a criollo priest, issued El Grito de Dolores, a passionate call to arms urging Mexicans to fight for their freedom from Spanish rule.
 Hidalgo's message resonated with the oppressed masses, and within weeks, a massive, albeit poorly equipped and trained, army had gathered under his banner.

 Hidalgo's army, composed largely of indigenous people and mestizos, marched towards Mexico City, winning several key battles along the way.
-However, their lack of discipline and the brutal tactics employed by both sides led to widespread violence and destruction.
+Still, their lack of discipline and the brutal tactics employed by both sides led to widespread violence and destruction.
 The criollos, initially supportive of the rebellion, began to waver as they feared the social upheaval and potential loss of their own privileged status.

 Agustín de Iturbide, a criollo general who had previously fought against the insurgents, saw an opportunity to seize power.
 He negotiated with Guerrero and other rebel leaders, forging an alliance that united the disparate factions of the independence movement.
 In 1821, Iturbide issued the Plan de Iguala, a political manifesto that called for an independent Mexico with a constitutional monarchy, the preservation of the Catholic Church's privileges, and equality for all criollos.